diy-make/memory/md/wedo/boilerplate_report.todo.md

 6. **Artifacts:** Visuals (PNGs) or code snippets generated.
 7. **Next Steps:** WeDo task list for the singular thread.

+## Presentation Protocol
+**Direct Aesthetic:** Reports must be presented to the User "straightup"—no triple-backtick Markdown wrappers or line numbers.
+Use plain text formatting with clear headers and bolding that renders cleanly in the terminal for screenshots and manual copying.

 ## Tasks
 - [ ] WeDo: SCH-BPR-01 | Create standardized Markdown template for reports
   - ID: SCH-BPR-01